jxg81/homebridge-actron-que/README.md

 default: ""

 In most cases you can exclude this option or leave it blank.
 If you only have a single air con system in your Que account the plugin will auto-discover the target device serial number.
 If you have multiple Que systems in your account you will need to specify which system you want to control by entering the serial number here.
 You can get your device serial numbers by logging in to que.actronair.com.au and looking at the list of authorised devices.

+#### `wiredZoneSensors`

+type: array[string] (case sensitive)

+default: [] (empty array)

+An array of strings defining zone names utilising hardwired zone sensors.
+Zone names must match identically with the zone names configured within the Que controller.
+Be concious of case, spaces and any leading or trailing whitespace in the zone name.
+Configuring zones as hardwired will prevent creation of a battery monitoring service and suppress erroneous low battery alerts for these sensors.

 #### `maxCoolingTemp`